zcemycl/C-Electronics/README.md

-# Celectronics
+### Introduction
-Write C code to control raspiberry electronics.
+A hobby repo to learn c code and raspberry pi electronics.